nktnet1/sync-request-curl/ROADMAP.md

   suppresses libcurl's `CURLOPT_POSTFIELDS` default `application/x-www-form-urlencoded`; explicit caller values and the generated JSON/multipart media types are unchanged.
+- `v1.0.36-decompression-content-length.patch` removes the encoded
+  representation's `content-length` after successful transparent gzip/deflate decompression alongside `content-encoding`, so exposed response metadata does not describe bytes that are no longer returned.
+Disabled, unsupported, and failed decompression preserve the original headers.
+This intentionally fixes an attached `http-basic` bug: its decompression wrapper deletes `content-encoding` but leaves the compressed `content-length` exposed.

 Do not replace these behaviours with a response-body-only cache or move retry and redirect orchestration into the native transport; those choices are